khaing211/interactive-editor/README.md

         * theme: plugins to change theme of editor
     - pegjs: contains [PEG](http://pegjs.majda.cz/).
 PEG is a parser generator
     - parsers: contains parsers produced by PEG
+    - ieditor: contains interactive editor code.
+Look at header of each file for description.
 + ast/ contains grammar of any language written in PEG syntax in order for PEG to produce a parser
     - javascript.pegjs: javascript grammar for example
 + index.html: your editor